Home » Guide to the Must-See Neighbourhoods in Miami: Where to Visit in Miami

 The Best Neighbourhoods in Miami

 Easily the most famous (or perhaps infamous) area in Miami is South Beach.
 And visiting this area is a must on any trip to the city.
-But over the past decade, many districts in Miami have been transformed from disused areas of warehouses and industry, to hubs of cultural activity.
-One example of this is Wynwood Arts District, which is becoming a must-visit destination in its own right.
+But over the past decade, many neighbourhoods in Miami have been transformed from disused areas of warehouses and industry, to hubs of cultural activity.
+One example of this is Wynwood Arts District, which has become a must-visit destination in its own right.

 This guide will detail all of the best neighbourhoods in Miami.
 But, the first thing to know is that Miami Beach is a city itself.
 It is located on a barrier island stretching approximately 7 miles alongside the mainland.
 Within Miami Beach, the area is broken into South Beach, Mid-Beach and North Beach.
 So to avoid confusion, South Beach is the section of Miami Beach that runs from the southern tip to 26th street.
 For the other neighbourhoods in Miami, they are located on the mainland.